dnbert/shepherd/README.md

 Contact!
 =======

 If you have any comments, questions or concerns please contact me.
-I'm really open to hearing other peoples ideas about what they would like to see.
-I also accept pull requests (as long as they are sane!)
+This is designed to be used in part with Jenkins/Hudson to schedule new clones, if you happen to use this in another way, please drop me a line as I'd like to add more support for use cases.
+Pull requests are encouraged.